LinhHoManh/Elevator/README.md

     + No indicator to show the current floor we are in => want to floor 4, elevator is still in floor 3, door opens, I think I'm in 4th floor
     + Don't know when the door will be closing => this happens a lot, hit the close button and wait for 3 minutes, door not closes due to internal problem.
     + No estimated time of arrival to the desire floor (optional). => it's better to know how much time we reach the destination so we can better plan our moving time.

+## To get a B, you need to:
+- [x] Think about the common things that you use an elevator.
+List your most common uses and other more rare uses.
+Does the interface make doing those common things easier?